everlastingbeta/diceware/README.md

   // generate diceware passphrase of 8 words with a separator of "-" using the
   // EFF ShortPrefix wordlist.
-  effShortPrefixPassphrase, err := diceware.RollWords(8, "-", diceware.EFFShortPrefixWordlist)
+  effShortPrefixPassphrase, err := diceware.RollWords(8, "-", wordlist.EFFShortPrefix)
   if err != nil {
     panic(err)
   }